ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 ### Context

-To understand a little bit more about the initial issue you need to understand what a **plugin** is.
+In order to understand the initial issue you need to have a basic understanding of what a **plugin** is.

 #### What is a Backstage plugin ?

 Backstage is an application build on top of a set of plugins.
 A plugin lets you expose any kind of **infrastructure** or **software development tool** in Backstage.

 This means you can write your own plugins to add **new functionalities** to Backstage.